rohansachdeva1990/kotlin-experiments/java-to-kotlin/README.md

     - A solution can be solved in many ways using kotlin
     - you can be as concise or more verbose
 - Interoperability
-    - Was designed to be interoperable with java
+    - Designed to be interoperable with java

+#### How it works
+- Runs on JVM
+- Kotlin code is converted to .class to run on JVM

 #### Development Environment
 - Intellij
 - Java 8